Preparing to be a competitive applicant

 Q: How will I receive notification of my application status with UF COM?

-A: If you are selected for an interview, you will typically receive a phone call.
+A: If you are selected for an interview, you may a phone call or an email, but it will be a direct communication from the Office of MD Admissions (area code 352).
 Please make sure your voicemail is set up and can receive messages.
-If contact isn’t made, we will follow up with an email, but this could result in a delay resulting in fewer options for available interview days.
 All other correspondence regarding application status is sent via e-mail using the address you provided on your AMCAS application.
-For the best results create an e-mail account that is only to be used by AMCAS and the medical schools to which you are applying and do not use a spam blocker.
-Anytime a decision is made on your application you will receive notification.
-You may check your application status at any time by logging into apply.med.ufl.edu
+For the best results create an email account that is only to be used by AMCAS and the medical schools to which you are applying and do not use a spam blocker.
+Any time a decision is made on your application you will receive notification.
+You may check your application status by logging into apply.med.ufl.edu

 Q: What is the status of my application?

-A: You may check your application status at any time by logging into apply.med.ufl.edu and looking in the box that says “Status:”.
+A: You may check your application status at any time by logging into apply.med.ufl.edu and looking in the box that says “Status.”
 Your communication history will also show you emails sent from our application portal at various stages of receipt of your application materials.
+We recommend checking this area to ensure you have not missed any important communications from us.

 Q: I know I turned all my application materials in.
 Why did you email me stating that my file is incomplete?

-A: A complete application consists of a verified AMCAS, MCAT score of at least 500, the two-part secondary application (UF Professional School Application + UF COM Secondary) and minimum three letters of recommendation.
-The letters you can designate to our program from within your AMCAS once you see that they have been received there.
-The most common reason we send an incomplete application reminder is because some applicants submit only the UF Professional School Application, and forget to go back and submit Step 2, as instructed in our initial secondary invitation email.
-THESE EMAILS ARE NOT SENT IN ERROR – ignoring them will eventually result in a rejection email.
+A: A complete application consists of a verified AMCAS, MCAT total single exam score of at least 500, the two-part secondary application (UF Professional School Application + UF COM Secondary) and minimum three letters of recommendation.
+You can forward specific letters to our program from within your AMCAS once you see that they have been received there.
+The most common reasons we send an incomplete application reminder is because some applicants submit only the UF Professional School Application, and forget to go back and submit Step 2, the actual COM secondary that our admissions committee reads as instructed in our initial secondary invitation email.
+Other common reasons include a missing MCAT score of 500 or missing one or more of the required three letters.
+These emails are not sent in error – ignoring them will eventually result in a rejection email.

 Q: Why haven’t I heard a decision regarding my application from UF COM, I’ve already heard from all of the other programs I’ve applied to this year?

 A: There could be several reasons for this.
 If you have not received a secondary invitation, it is because UF COM only reviews verified AMCAS applications.
 If it has been more than six weeks since you filed your AMCAS application and you have not been notified that your application information is verified, you should contact AMCAS.
 Typically an application’s verification is delayed due to AMCAS not receiving all post secondary transcripts for their review.
 If you have submitted a completed application: AMCAS, MCAT of 500 or higher, secondary application and letters, you should have received a “file complete” email from us with more information about the rest of the cycle.
 If not, please contact our office.
 Otherwise, regular status updates are not provided due to the nature of our review process.
-UF COM reviews applications holistically and considers updates submitted through the cycle; therefore, all completed applications are under review with the admissions committee until either an interview offer is extended or through the end of the interview cycle to allow for all updates to be considered.
+UF COM does not send out preliminary rejections (except for incomplete applications) because our committee considers updates submitted throughout the cycle.
+Therefore, all completed applications remain under review with the admissions committee until either an interview offer is extended or through the end of the interview cycle to allow for all updates to be considered.
+If you remain interested in UF COM later in the cycle and have not heard from us, please log-in and add any updates you wish to share with the committee to the given areas of the User Profile section.

 Financial Questions